In-patient luxury rehab center in Thailand

 In other words, the term impulse control disorder refers to all conditions where people have impulses that are difficult, or almost impossible, to resist or overcome.

-Things changed in 1980 with the publishing of DSM-3, where these disorders were first recognized as disorders of impulse control.
-The 1987 revision of DSM-3 changed this section into impulse control disorders not elsewhere classified.
-This classification remained in DSM-4, published in 1994.
+Things changed in 1980 with the publishing of DSM-3, when these conditions were initially classified as “disorders of impulse control”.
+The criteria for the 1987 revision of DSM-3 was modified to impulse control disorders not elsewhere classified, which was subsequently used for DSM-4, published in 1994.
 The category of impulse control disorders not elsewhere classified included pathological gambling, kleptomania, pyromania, trichotillomania, and intermittent explosive disorder, among others.

 Changes in the classification of these disorders occurred in DSM-5, first published in 2003.
 The fifth edition of DSM-5 removes the “not elsewhere classified” part and officially recognizes these conditions as impulse-control disorders.